growfatlikeme/capstone_private/README.md

 -   **Resilience Testing**: Validated system reliability through load-testing tools (`hey`, `wrk`) and stress-test deployments to simulate spikes in demand.
 ----------

-## :pushpin: Getting Started with this repositry
+## :pushpin: Getting Started with this repository

 ## :hammer_and_wrench: Prerequisites